Assassination of Chris Hani: Assassination

-On 10 April 1993 Chris Hani was assassinated while stepping out of his car at his home in Dawn Park, Boksburg, by radical right-wing Polish immigrant Janusz Waluś.
+On 10 April 1993 Hani was assassinated while stepping out of his car at his home in Dawn Park, Boksburg, by radical right-wing Polish immigrant Janusz Waluś.
 Hani was shot at approximately 10:20am and died at the scene.
 During the attack Hani received two bullets to the chest and an additional two sub-sonic bullets to the head.
 With him at the time was his daughter Nomakhwezi, then fifteen years old.
 Margareta Harmse, an Afrikaans housewife, recognised Waluś and his vehicle and immediately called the police, leading to his arrest and interrogation by Sergeant Holmes of the Boksburg Murder and Robbery Squad by 7pm the same day.

-Soon after Clive Derby-Lewis, the Shadow Minister for Economic Affairs for the Conservative Party of South Africa at the time, was also arrested for complicity in Hani's assassination as he had lent Waluś the modified Z88 9 mm pistol used in the attack.
+Soon after, Clive Derby-Lewis, the Shadow Minister for Economic Affairs for the Conservative Party of South Africa at the time, was arrested for complicity in Hani's assassination as he had lent Waluś the modified Z88 9 mm pistol used in the attack.
 The pistol used was unlicensed and stolen from the military by accomplice Jean Taylor through Edwin Clarke and had been in the possession of Derby-Lewis since his preparation for the crime in February.
-While in trial, Derby-Lewis expressed intentions to engage the country into a ‘race war’ to deconstruct the reconciliation progress gained ahead of the proposed 1994 democratic elections, a time at which negotiations regarding the ending of apartheid were at a climax.
-During investigations, police uncovered a ‘hit-list’ compiled by Waluś and Derby-Lewis that featured the residential addresses and names of figurehead left-wing political leaders including Joe Slovo and Nelson Mandela.
+While on trial, Derby-Lewis expressed his desire to engage the country into a race war to disrupt the reconciliation progress ahead of the proposed 1994 democratic elections, a time at which negotiations regarding the ending of apartheid were at a climax.
+During investigations, police uncovered a list of assassination targets compiled by Waluś and Derby-Lewis that featured the residential addresses and names of figurehead left-wing political leaders including Joe Slovo and Nelson Mandela.

 Aftermath

-Following the assassination riots broke out in Cape Town, Durban and Port Elizabeth due to the climax of tension between the extreme left and far right.
-Starting as a racial and political movement, youth activist groups escalated the demonstration leading to seven casualties, including three casualties as a result of police fire.
-Additionally, it is estimated that over 6 million black workers engaged in a one-day strike to commemorate Chris Hani on 15 April 1993.
-This mass disruption persuaded a decision for a democratic election to take place on 27 April 1994.
+Following the assassination, riots broke out in Cape Town, Durban and Port Elizabeth due to the tension between the extreme left and far right.
+There were seven deaths, including three as a result of police fire.
+It was estimated that over 6 million black workers engaged in a one-day strike to commemorate Hani on 15 April 1993.
+This mass disruption led to a decision for a democratic election to take place on 27 April 1994.
 According to Jeremy Cronin, then Deputy Secretary of the SACP (South African Communist Party), the actions of Waluś and Derby-Lewis came close to "plunging South Africa into civil war".

-In response to the assassination, Mr. Mandela, though yet not President, addressed the nation on 14 April 1993 in attempt to rationalise the conflict between right and left winged politics during this peak of tension, calling for a national day of mourning.
+In response to the assassination, Mandela, though not yet President, addressed the nation on 14 April 1993 to call urgently for peace.